cosmicexplorer/wotcher/README.md

 # the name is dumb
 It's called `wotcher` because it watches for changes in search results, and because its primary use case is interactive search (in which case, "wotcher" would be a salutation to the user).

+## no like the package name
+yeah don't depend on this code

 # license
 [GPL 3.0+](./LICENSE)